cyrilbkr/docker-testapp/Readme.md

 # docker-testapp

-Simple versioned app for canary deployment examples
+Simple Node.js app for Canary deployment test

 ## Usage with Docker

      docker run -ti -p 3000:80 cyrilbkr/testapp

+### Tags / Releases

+#### 1.0 & 2.0

+* cyrilbkr/testapp:1.0

+* cyrilbkr/testapp:2.0

+1.0 & 2.0 return an http 200 Hello World type message with the current release running.

+#### 3.0

+* cyrilbkr/testapp:3.0

+3.0 return a 404 Not found to simulate a bug in the app and automatic rollback Canary deployment examples

 ## Usage with Kubernetes